-- 54. Each undergraduate award has a minimum credit requirement that must be met in full.
-No condonement or compensation of failed modules is permitted. - 55.
-For the award of the Certificate in Higher Education, students require passes in 120 credits. - 56.
-For the award of the Diploma in Higher Education, students require passes in 240 credits, with at least 100 at level 8. - 57.
-For the award of a Bachelor's Degree with a specific title, students require passes in 360 credits, fulfilling the requirements specified in stages 1-3 of the programme structure for that title. - 58.
-For the award of an Honours Degree with a specific title, students require passes in 480 credits, fulfilling the requirements of the programme structure for that title in full. - 59.
-For the award of an integrated Master's Degree, students require passes in 600 credits, fulfilling the requirements of the programme in full. - 60.
-Where a student has passes in 360 credits but does not fulfil the requirements of a specific Bachelor's degree title, they may be awarded a BA or BSc in General Studies provided they have passed at least 60 credits at level 9. - 61.
-Where a student has passes in 480 credits but does not fulfil the requirements of a specific Honours degree title, they may be awarded a BA with Honours or BSc with Honours in General Studies provided they have passed at least 100 credits at level 9 and 100 credits at level 10. - 62.
-For the award of the Graduate Certificate, students require passes in 60 credits at level 9. - 63.
-For the award of the Graduate Diploma, students require passes in 120 credits at level 9. - 64.
-The Certificate of Higher Education, Diploma of Higher Education, Bachelor's Degree, Graduate Certificate, Graduate Diploma and integrated Master's Degree may be awarded with Distinction or with Merit. - 65.
+- 61. Where a student has passes in 360 credits but does not fulfil the requirements of a specific Bachelor's degree title, they may be awarded a BA or BSc in General Studies provided they have passed at least 60 credits at level 9. - 62.
+Where a student has passes in 480 credits but does not fulfil the requirements of a specific Honours degree title, they may be awarded a BA with Honours or BSc with Honours in General Studies provided they have passed at least 100 credits at level 9 and 100 credits at level 10. - 63.
+For the award of the Graduate Certificate, students require passes in 60 credits at level 9. - 64.
+For the award of the Graduate Diploma, students require passes in 120 credits at level 9. - 65.
+The Certificate of Higher Education, Diploma of Higher Education, Bachelor's Degree, Graduate Certificate, Graduate Diploma and integrated Master's Degree may be awarded with Distinction or with Merit. - 66.
 A grade point average will be calculated to determine eligibility for an award with Distinction or Merit.
-For the Certificate in Higher Education, it will be based on the grades achieved in stage 1; for the Diploma in Higher Education, on the grades achieved in stage 2; for the Bachelor's degree, on the grades achieved in stage 3; for the Master of Engineering, on the grades achieved in stages 4 and 5; and for the Graduate Certificate and Graduate Diploma, on the grades achieved in all modules taken.
-Failed modules will be included in the GPA calculation.

-- 66. An award will be made with distinction where a student has an overall grade point average of at least 3.75. - 67.
-An award will be made with Merit where a student has an overall grade point average of at least 2.75. - 68.
+For the Certificate in Higher Education, it will be based on the passing grades achieved in stage 1; for the Diploma in Higher Education, on the passing grades achieved in stage 2; for the Bachelor's degree, on the passing grades achieved in stage 3; for the integrated Master's degree, on the passing grades achieved in stages 4 and 5; and for the Graduate Certificate and Graduate Diploma, on the passing grades achieved in all modules taken.
+Failed modules, and any modules assessed on a pass/fail basis, will not be included in the GPA calculation.
+Grade Point Averages will be calculated on the basis of the best 100 credits achieved, out of the 120 credits required for the stage (where this is higher than the normal 120 credit calculation).
+For the integrated Master's degree, Grade Point Averages will be calculated on the basis of the basis of the best 200 credits achieved across stages 4 and 5 (where this is higher than the normal 1240 credit calculation). - 67.
+An award will be made with distinction where a student has an overall grade point average of at least 3.75. - 68.
+An award will be made with Merit where a student has an overall grade point average of at least 2.75. - 69.
 Any of the University's undergraduate awards may be awarded posthumously.
-A posthumous award will be calculated based on credit attained. - 69.
+A posthumous award will be calculated based on credit attained. - 70.
 Where a student has been prevented from completing sufficient assessment due to severe illness or other exceptional circumstances, the School may recommend to Senate that an Aegrotat award is made.
 An Aegrotat award does not carry a classification, merit or distinction.